migmaq/titan1c/docs/WHY-DENO.md

 ## JavaScript is crazy fast

-JS is a hostile language to optimize - but with crazy investment, it is a quite fast language.
+JS is a hostile language to optimize - but crazy attention has been invested in optimizing javascript despite this - and current implementations are quite fast.
 This benefits us because it is nice if a full site rebuild is fast.

 ## It is Super easy to run Deno projects